Troika Studio Pottery, Louise Jinks, Modernist Anvil Vase, Sgraffito Décor, British Cornish, 1970s

 CONDITION Excellent.
-No chips, damage, or repairs.
-There is very mild use wear that is most evident in the interior and movement marks on the underside of the base, please refer to photos as they form part of the condition report.
-The underside of the vase bears 'TROIKA CORNWALL' and 'LJ' for decorator Louise Jinks.
+No chips or repairs.
+There are faint movement marks on the underside of the base commensurable with the age of the piece.
+Please refer to the photos as they form part of the condition report.
+The body of the vase bears the artist's mark that has yet to be identified.

 NOTES Vase will be securely packaged and shipping will be insured.
 Shipping will be combined for multiple items.